chrisjsherm/stripe-api-client-typescript/README.md

 ### CloudFormation

-To get started with AWS CloudFormation, you need to create an EC2 key pair on your computer and add it to EC2 in the region you want to use via the AWS console.
+To get started with AWS CloudFormation, you need to create an EC2 key pair on your computer and add it to EC2 in the region you want to use.
 You can add the key pair under <b>EC2 > Network & Security > Key Pairs</b>

 In the AWS console, visit SES to create an identity for your domain.
-You will need to go through the DNS verification process and then create an SMTP user, adding the user's credentials to the `.env.production.remote` file.
+You will need to go through the DNS verification process and then create an SMTP user.

-You also need to place your Cloudflare Turnstile secret key at the path configured in the `CAPTCHA_SECRET_KEY_AWS_SSM_PARAMETER_PATH` environment variable.
+Copy `.env.production.remote.example` to `.env.production.remote` and replace
+values, as necessary.
+If you have not already done this with the other `.env` files, do so now.

+Copy `cloud-formation/params.example.json` to `cloud-formation/params.json`,
+updating the values.

 #### Create stack